Xiangyu-Hu/SPHinXsys/README.md

 # ![SPHinXsys Logo](assets/logo.png) SPHinXsys

-**Notice on migration to heterogeneous computational platform**
+**Notice on the transformation to heterogeneous computational platform**

-Now, SPHinXsys is ready for the migration from CPU parallelism to heterogeneous parallelism by which the computing can be carried out on both CPU and GPU.
-This will be done by using SYCL (implementation by Intel's DPC++),
-a heterogeneous architectures in standard C++.
-However, during migration process, we will kept the current code with minimum change so that the library cam be still used as before.

-The basic framework has been achieved and a test of 2D dambreak case has been added to the folder test/test_sycl.
-Due to the specially designed framework, all the numerical method can be developed and tested in the environments without GPU or even DPC++ installed.
-If these methods work, it will also work if the DPC++ and GPU are installed.
+SPHinXsys is set to undergo a major transformation, moving from traditional CPU parallelism to a new era of heterogeneous parallelism, where compute-intensive tasks can harness the power of both CPUs and GPUs.
+This evolution will be driven by SYCL (via Intel's DPC++), enabling us to leverage heterogeneous architectures with standard C++.
+Importantly, this transformation will be achieved with minimal disruption to the existing codebase, ensuring seamless continuity for current users.

+The groundwork for this shift is already laid out.
+A 2D dambreak test case has been added to the test/test_sycl folder, showcasing the capabilities of our specially designed framework.
+What's unique about this framework is that it allows for the development and testing of numerical methods even in environments without GPUs or DPC++ installed.
+If these methods are crafted following our specified guidelines and prove functional, they will seamlessly operate in environments equipped with DPC++ and GPU support.

+By embracing this new paradigm, SPHinXsys is positioning itself at the forefront of multi-physics modeling, where performance meets versatility.

 **Project status**
 [![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)